Rhythm game: Origins and popularity in Japan (1970s–2000)

 Dance Dance Revolution, released in 1998, is a rhythm game in which players dance on pressure-sensitive pads in an order dictated by on-screen instructions.
 The game was highly successful both in and outside Japan, unlike games such as GuitarFreaks, DrumMania and Beatmania, though the latter had some success in Europe.
 Released the same year, Enix's Bust a Groove features a similar focus on dancing but employs a more conventional input method.
 The game contains competitive one-on-one battles, and grants the player more freedom than typical rhythm games.

 NanaOn-Sha, the creators of PaRappa the Rapper, released Vib-Ribbon in 1999.
 It eschews instrument-shaped controllers; instead, players maneuver the protagonist through an obstacle course by pressing buttons at correct times.
 The game's levels are generated by the background music, which players may change by inserting audio CDs.
 While it was praised for its unique style and artistry, Vib-Ribbon's simple vector graphics proved difficult to market, and the game was never released in North America.
 Sega's Samba de Amigo, released in arcades in 1999 and on the Dreamcast in 2000, features maraca-shaped, motion-sensitive controllers.
 The game allows for two-player gameplay, provides a spectacle for onlookers and allows players to socialise while gaming.
 In 2000, Taiko no Tatsujin combined traditional Japanese drums with contemporary pop music, and became highly successful in Japanese arcades.
-The game was later released on consoles in the West as Taiko Drum Master, and the franchise continues to receive new installments in Japan.
+The game was later released on consoles in the West as Taiko Drum Master, and the franchise continues to receive new installments in Japan, as well as console releases around the world.
 Gitaroo Man featured a guitar-playing protagonist four years before the release of Guitar Hero, though the game employed a conventional rather than guitar-shaped controller.